bgplab/bgplab/session/1-allowas_in/index.md

 * Customer routers: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
 * Provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
-* You can do automated lab validation with Arista EOS, Cisco IOSv, Cumulus Linux, or FRR running on the external router.
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the customer routers.
 Automated lab validation requires _netlab_ release 1.7.0 or higher.
-* Git repository contains initial device configurations for Cumulus Linux.
+* Git repository contains initial provider routers' device configurations for Cumulus Linux.

 ### Lab Wiring

-This lab uses a subset of the [4-router lab topology](../external/4-router.md):

 | Link Name       | Origin Device | Origin Port | Destination Device | Destination Port |
 |-----------------|---------------|-------------|--------------------|------------------|